Two New Zealand Activists Leading the Way: Generation Zero and Doing Our Bit

 They’ve shared frequent content related to the unitary plan:

-Ultimately, created interest in a boring, hundred page document and made information about their cause accessible.
+Ultimately, they created interest in a boring, hundred page document and made information about their cause accessible.
 As a young adult living in Auckland with limited knowledge of the Unitary Plan, I fit perfectly into the campaign’s audience.
 Like many millennials, I care about the environment, am active online and have a fairly short attention span.
 However, Generation Zero’s efforts meant the Unitary Plan was all over the social media accounts of people like me and made the information genuinely interesting and topical.

 A second campaign I admire is the Doing Our Bit campaign, which aimed to double New Zealand’s refugee quota (Stephens, 2013).
 This campaign is starkly different to Generation Zero’s, but also demonstrates some excellent practices for modern activism.
 The Doing Our Bit campaign didn’t have an established organisation behind it, rather it was started by Murdoch Stephens, a concerned New Zealander who had lived in Syria prior to the civil war (Stephens, 2013).
 Further differences include an issue further from home, a wider audience, longer time period and dealing with a national, rather than local audience.
 Thus, where Generation Zero’s campaign is an example of creating interest for defined period, Doing Our Bit’s is an example of sustaining interest over multiple years and providing opportunities for individuals to become activists themselves.